 There are two alternatives to widen the palette of materials for LPBF technology.
 Indirect selective laser sintering [26] is used to form a green preform by melting an inorganic material with a low-temperature organic binder, e.g. polymer [27].
 The binder is subsequently removed by post heat treatments whilst consolidating the part [26].
 The part often suffers from volume shrinkage and results in defect formation, compromising its dimensional accuracy and performance.
 The second method is to employ additives to increase A of the powder feedstock, inducing a photothermal effect to promote the melting or sintering of the inorganic materials.

 Materials exhibiting a photothermal effect are used in many applications including welding [28], photothermal therapy, drug delivery, ultra-sound molecular imaging, etc. [29].
-These materials include [30,31]transition metal oxides (TMOs), e.g. ITO, TiO2, Fe2O3, etc. [32,33], and carbon-based materials, e.g. carbon black [34], carbon nanotubes (CNT) [35], graphene [36], reduced graphene oxide [37], and nanocomposites of rGO with additions of mesoporous silicon, amorphous carbon, CuS, [38] or TMOs [39] but their photothermal conversion efficiency is not optimal in the NIR region, e.g. 1030 - 1070 nm.
+These materials include TiB2 [30,31], transition metal oxides (TMOs), e.g. ITO, TiO2, Fe2O3, etc. [32,33], and carbon-based materials, e.g., carbon black [34], carbon nanotubes (CNT) [35], graphene [36], reduced graphene oxide [37], and nanocomposites of rGO with additions of mesoporous silicon, amorphous carbon, CuS, [38] or TMOs [39] but their photothermal conversion efficiency is not optimal in the NIR region, e.g. 1030 - 1070 nm.
 The use of the photothermal effect in additive manufacturing has been very limited.
 To date, only carbon powder has been used as a NIR enhancer for LPBF of silica [40].
 This application remains less explored, possibly due to the low photothermal conversion efficiency and lack of understanding regarding the interactions with the laser beam during LPBF.
 Increasing the absorbance of the powder feedstock would enable a significant expansion in AM materials selection and enable single step processing with a LPBF system.